 November Winter Storm Update

-- Penn Power – Work is ongoing to restore power to 6,200 customers.
-Overall, since the storm began, service has been restored to approximately 26,000 Penn Power customers.
-Many affected customers will have power restored today, and nearly all customers should be restored by late Sunday evening.

-- Ohio Edison – Currently, about 3,200 are without power as a result of the weather.
-Approximately 63,000 customers who lost power earlier due to the weather have been restored.
-Many affected customers will have power restored today, and nearly all customers should be restored by late Sunday evening.

-For updated information on the company's current outages, FirstEnergy's storm restoration process and tips for staying safe, visit the 24/7 Power Center at www.firstenergycorp.com/outages.
+For updated information on power outages, FirstEnergy's storm restoration process and tips for staying safe, visit the 24/7 Power Center at www.firstenergycorp.com/outages.

 Connect with FirstEnergy companies online at www.firstenergycorp.com, on Twitter at @OhioEdison, @IlluminatingCo, @ToledoEdison, @Penn_Power, @W_Penn_Power, @MonPowerWV, @Penelec, or @PotomacEdison, or on Facebook at www.Facebook.com/OhioEdison, www.Facebook.com/ToledoEdison, www.Facebook.com/IlluminatingCo, www.Facebook.com/PennPower, www.Facebook.com/WestPennPower, www.facebook.com/PenelecElectric, www.facebook.com/PotomacEdison, www.facebook.com/MonPowerWV.